trys/trysv4/content/blog/coding-with-contracts-api.md

 categories: Web
 ---

-This is the first in a series called 'coding with contracts'.
+This is the first in a series called 'coding with contracts', a look into writing more robust API's, components, and more!

 ---